malcolmocean/context-for-llms/Questions I have about the Evolution of Consciousness.md

 *I'm not treating any of these as definitely-true, but they all seem plausible or seem to highlight something important with a better explanation than I've seen elsewhere.
 And I haven’t necessarily read the whole book/series of everything in this section.
 In some cases only a chapter or a single page.
 Also they are not in any particular order at the moment; maybe at some point I’ll sort them (by what? lol).*

-1. me - Non Naive Trust Dance (makes sense to me to have this be on of the game pieces in play here)
+1. me, Malcolm Ocean - Non Naive Trust Dance (makes sense to me to have this be one of the game pieces in play here)
    * Distrust as Gnosis
    * Trust as Truth in 1st person
    * [Paradox of Ego & Parable of Canoe Sandwich](https://malcolmocean.com/2024/05/the-parable-of-the-canoe-sandwich/)